 - Genetic Testing

-- $8,000 for your Time & Commitment ($250 at the first scheduled appointment and then $7750 upon completion of an egg donation cycle)
+- $8,000 for your Time & Commitment ($250 once you are accepted into the program and then $7,750 upon completion of an egg donation cycle)

 You must be between the ages of 21 and 30, meet certain health criteria, have a healthy lifestyle, be a non-smoker, a high school graduate (college preferred) and have shown success in your chosen career field.